Test-Optional Admissions: Introduction

 Proponents of test-optional admissions often cite concerns that standardized testing may disadvantage low-income students and students of color.
-Indeed, many schools that go test optional claim to do so in order to increase the racial and income diversity on campus.\footnote{For example, when George Washington University went test optional in 2015, \href{https://gwtoday.gwu.edu/standardized-test-scores-will-be-optional-gw-applicants}{a school official explained that} ``The test-optional policy should strengthen and diversify an already outstanding applicant pool and will broaden access for those high-achieving students who have historically been underrepresented at selective colleges and universities, including students of color, first-generation students and students from low-income households”.} But private schools, at least, always had a choice of how to use test scores in admissions.
-A test-mandatory college is free to admit students with low test scores if they are strong on other dimensions.
-Moreover, test scores are unlikely to be completely uninformative, and other components of applications, including letters of recommendation and college essays, may also be subject to racial and income disparities.\footnote{In a 2016 \href{https://www.washingtonpost.com/news/grade-point/wp/2016/03/03/letters-of-recommendation-an-unfair-part-of-college-admissions/}{Washington Post opinion} titled `Letters of recommendation: An unfair part of college admissions,' John Boeckenstedt from DePaul University argues that: ``If you wanted to ensure that kids from more privileged backgrounds have a better chance to get into the schools with the most resources, letters of recommendation would be one of the things you’d start with.''} Indeed, MIT reinstated its testing requirement for the 2022-23 admissions cycle, \href{https://mitadmissions.org/blogs/entry/we-are-reinstating-our-sat-act-requirement-for-future-admissions-cycles/}{arguing that} ``standardized tests help us identify socioeconomically disadvantaged students who lack access to advanced coursework or other enrichment opportunities that would otherwise demonstrate their readiness for MIT.''
+Indeed, many schools that go test optional claim to do so in order to increase the racial and income diversity on campus.\footnote{For example, in 2015 a George Washington University \href{https://gwtoday.gwu.edu/standardized-test-scores-will-be-optional-gw-applicants}{school official said that} ``The test-optional policy should strengthen and diversify an already outstanding applicant pool and will broaden access for those high-achieving students who have historically been underrepresented at selective colleges and universities, including students of color, first-generation students and students from low-income households”.} But a test-mandatory college is free to admit students with low test scores if they are strong on other dimensions.
+Only with the 2023 U.S.~Supreme Court's ruling on \emph{SFFA v.~Harvard} has the consideration of race been banned.
+Moreover, other components of applications may also be subject to racial and income disparities,\footnote{In a 2016 \href{https://www.washingtonpost.com/news/grade-point/wp/2016/03/03/letters-of-recommendation-an-unfair-part-of-college-admissions/}{Washington Post opinion} titled `Letters of recommendation: An unfair part of college admissions,' John Boeckenstedt from DePaul University argues that: ``If you wanted to ensure that kids from more privileged backgrounds have a better chance to get into the schools with the most resources, letters of recommendation would be one of the things you’d start with.''} and test scores are unlikely to be completely uninformative about college preparedness.
+Indeed, MIT reinstated its testing requirement for the 2022-23 admissions cycle, \href{https://mitadmissions.org/blogs/entry/we-are-reinstating-our-sat-act-requirement-for-future-admissions-cycles/}{arguing that} ``standardized tests help us identify socioeconomically disadvantaged students who lack access to advanced coursework or other enrichment opportunities that would otherwise demonstrate their readiness for MIT.''
 Similarly, a \href{https://senate.universityofcalifornia.edu/_files/committees/sttf/sttf-report.pdf}{2020 report} by the University of California found that standardized test scores help predict student success, across demographic groups and disciplines, even after controlling for high school GPA \citep{UCreport2020}.